Licensing & Supervision

 The maximum level of compensation, per depositor, per credit institution is €100.000, including accrued interest.
 This limit applies to the aggregate deposits held with a particular credit institution.
 When calculating the amount of compensation payable to a depositor, any loans or other credit facilities granted by the credit institution to a specific depositor are set-off against the deposits.
 Any counterclaims that the bank concerned may have against the depositor in respect of which a right of set-off exists, may also be set-off.

-In case of activation of the Scheme, an announcement is made in the Official Gazette of the Republic of Cyprus and in the local press stating the inability of the covered institution to repay its depositors.
+In case of activation of the Scheme, a relevant announcement is made in the Official Gazette of the Republic of Cyprus and in the local press.
 In the announcement, the manner in which claims should be submitted and the necessary documentary evidence that accompany each claim will also be included.